georgiee/angular-workshop-skipbo/slides/slides-day02.md

 ^ With full control over micro and macro task means: we can easily test

-[.footer: Chapter 04 — RxJS: Testing Async Code]
+[.footer: Chapter 05 — Testing: Testing Async Code]

 ---